baobab-tech/waterconflict/README.md

 ## Frugal AI Philosophy

-This project demonstrates intentional "frugal AI" - using a small, efficient model (~33M parameters) fine-tuned on limited data (~600 examples) instead of defaulting to massive LLMs (100B+ parameters) for simple classification tasks.
+This project demonstrates intentional "frugal AI" - using small, efficient models (e.g., ~33M parameters) fine-tuned on limited data (~600 examples) instead of defaulting to massive LLMs (100B+ parameters) for simple classification tasks.

 **Why this matters:** Properly fine-tuned small models can achieve comparable accuracy to trillion-parameter models for targeted tasks, while using a fraction of compute resources and reducing environmental impact.